dcmoura/spyql/README.md

 Hello world
 ```

-Try replacing the output format to json and csv, and try adding more columns. e.g. run in the terminal:
+Try replacing the output format by json and csv, and try adding more columns. e.g. run in the terminal:

 ```sh
 spyql "SELECT 'Hello world' as message, 1+2 as three TO json"